Guías y buenas prácticas

 • Inclusion and exclusion criteria for participants and data.

-• Statistical analysis plan (which statistical tests will be used and under which conditions).
+• Statistical analysis plan (including the tests to be used and the conditions under which they will be applied).

-• Number of participants and justification of sample size (power analysis when possible).
+• Number of participants and justification of sample size (including power analysis when possible).

 Where can I pre-register my study?